FestivalPrograms AboutGet Involved ContactDonate

 Our mission

-To preserve, promote, and celebrate Mexican heritage in West Michigan — through cultural programming, education, and community support that is accessible, year-round, and radically welcoming.
+To preserve, promote, and celebrate Mexican heritage in West Michigan through programming, education, and community support that's accessible, year-round, and welcoming to everyone.

-Founded in 1969 by Maurila Blakely Ortiz, MHAWM is a volunteer-led 501(c)(3) nonprofit.
-Every dollar we raise funds Fiesta Mexicana (free admission, forever), the Reinita Mexicana youth leadership program, cultural workshops in local schools, and direct partnerships with Mexican-owned small businesses.
+Founded in 1969 through a community effort led by Maurila Blakely Ortiz, MHAWM is a volunteer-led 501(c)(3) nonprofit.
+Every dollar we raise funds Fiesta Mexicana (free admission, forever), the Reinita Mexicana youth leadership program, cultural workshops, and direct partnerships with Mexican-owned small businesses.

 Our history